What does it mean to understand complex technical topics at a high level?

 I have a broad and shallow understanding of technology.
 I knew this was a good thing but I couldn’t articulate it until I came across a requirement for a tech editing role: “We’d like someone who can understand complex technical topics at a high level.”
 (Thanks Draft.dev for this description.)

-The February 2022 edition of the Write the Docs newsletter came to the conclusion that while “domain knowledge trumps all”, you need “just enough” knowledge to get your work done.
+The February 2022 edition of the Write the Docs newsletter concluded that while “domain knowledge trumps all”, you need “just enough” knowledge to get your work done.
 I think this holds true for editing as well as writing.
 As a technical editor, you do need domain knowledge.
 You need to understand the subject matter to be able to add value.
 But you don’t always need a deep knowledge—and sometimes, to really add value, you need an awareness of how that subject matter fits within a broader domain.

 Editing excellence through domain awareness